WHAT IS A CLASSICAL PURSUITS SEMINAR?

-The heart of Classical Pursuits small, skilfully led seminar discussions, whether online or in person.
-In these discussions we wrestle with our questions to help one another better understand a book, essay, painting, or piece of music, and, ultimately, to make personal meaning from what we have read, seen, heard, and discussed.
-There are many ways to lead a seminar, but at Classical Pursuits we generally follow the model of Shared Inquiry™.
+The heart of Classical Pursuits is our small, skilfully led seminar discussions, whether online or in person.
+In these discussions we help one another better understand a book, essay, painting, or piece of music, and, ultimately, make personal meaning from what we have read, seen, heard, and discussed.

 WHAT IS SHARED INQUIRY?

 Through the Shared Inquiry method developed by the Great Books Foundation, participants help one another think through possible answers to the fundamental questions raised by a work.
-Participants bring their unique ways of viewing the selection and then build on their views as they share ideas.
-A Shared Inquiry discussion is also defined by the skill with which participants listen to one another.
+Participants bring their unique ways of viewing the selection, which they’ve formed through careful reading and preparation.
+In discussion we build on each other’s view’s, supporting observations and ideas with evidence.
+Thus the success of a Shared Inquiry discussion is determined in large part by the skill with which participants listen to one another.

 WHO LEADS THE SEMINAR DISCUSSIONS?

-If this is your first time at a Classical Pursuits program, you may be worried that the texts will be too difficult or that you will be surrounded by a bunch of brainiac PhDs who are experts in the seminar topic.
+If this is your first time at a Classical Pursuits program, you may be worried that the texts will be too difficult or that you will be surrounded by a bunch of PhDs who are experts in the seminar topic.
 Not so!
 Participants, like leaders, come from all kinds of backgrounds.
-Everyone is there to have fun and learn from each other, not to show off what they know.
+Everyone is there to learn from each other, think critically, and have fun, not to show off what they know.

-The only prerequisites are to read before you arrive and come with an open mind.
-That being said, here are some tips to help you get the most out of your seminar discussions.
+The only prerequisites are to read/prepare carefully before your seminar starts, and come with a true sense of curiosity.
+Here are more tips to help you get the most out of your seminar discussions.

 You are encouraged to read in what may be a new way for you.